All Episodes

 It's all it has been.

-I agree with hindsight.
+I agree in hindsight.

-There's many in many.
+There's many innocent people.

 Where have they been this last several years understanding the way they're going to get jumped on?